How to speak better

 How can we improve it?

 This is where a teacher earns their salt.
 A good teacher will help you identify specific problems and help you resolve them.
-We often learn to avoid using grammar we feel uncomfortable with and a certain amount of fluency allows us to navigate around tricky grammar, like avoiding a puddle.
+We often learn to avoid using grammar we’re not sure about.
+If you are quite fluent, you can avoid difficult grammar, like avoiding a puddle.
 But this won't allow us to improve.
-We need to confront out weaknesses, so seek out the difficult grammar, understand it and practise.
+We need to confront our weaknesses, seek out the difficult grammar, understand it and practise.

 4. Pronunciation.